 Performance evaluation of the American Century Growth Fund

-We have graphed TWCGX’s performance against the PowerShares QQQ Trust, Series 1 ETF (QQQ) and the iShares Russell 1000 Growth ETF (IWF).
-Let’s look at what’s contributed to its above-average performance so far this year.
+We have graphed its performance against two ETFs: the iShares S&P 500 Growth ETF (IVW) and the iShares Russell 1000 Growth ETF (IWF).
+Let’s look at what has contributed to this above-average performance by the fund so far this year.

 Contribution to returns

 Information technology stocks have engineered TWCGX’s positive showing so far in 2016.
 The sector was led by Facebook (FB), with Symantec (SYMC) and Microsoft (MSFT) earning honorable mentions.
 There have been a few negative contributors such as Alliance Data Systems (ADS) and LinkedIn (LNKD), but they have not reduced the overall positive contribution by much.